Tierion/lsat-js/README.md

 #### `verifyCaveats`

-Given one or a set of caveats and corresponding "satisfiers" to test the caveats against.
+Verifies caveats given one or a set of caveats and corresponding "satisfiers" to test the caveats against.
 A satisfier is an object with a condition, a `satisfyFinal` function, and an optional `satisfyPrevious` function. `satisfyFinal` will test only the last caveat on a macaroon of the matching condition and `satisfyPrevious` compares each caveat of the same condition against each other.
 This allows